Potential Delays due to COVID-19

 When making a request under either the DPA 2018 or AHR, please be as specific as possible regarding the information you wish to obtain, include relevant dates, clinics, wards, events, specific meetings etc. This will assist the Information Governance Department in locating the relevant information.

 Why do you need to provide proof of identity/authority?

 We need to take steps to ensure that other people are not trying to obtain your personal information dishonestly.
-Providing us with copies of documentation showing details such as your name, address and date of birth assists us to determine if a subject access request is genuine.
+Providing us with copies of your personal documentation showing details such as your name, address and/or date of birth enables us to determine if a subject access request is genuine.

 How much will I have to pay?

-In most cases we cannot charge a fee, however, where a request is manifestly unfounded or excessive, or if an individual requests further copies of their data following a request, we may charge a “reasonable” fee for the administrative costs of complying with the request.
+In most cases there is no fee, however, where a request is manifestly unfounded or excessive, or if an individual requests further copies of their data within a short period of time, we may charge a “reasonable” fee for the administrative costs of complying with the request.

 Will I receive a full copy of the requested information?

 In relation to wat you have requested from RDaSH, we do our best to provide all that is available.
 However, some records may contain third party information (e.g. input from another person, information provided from another hospital that is not relation to the continuation of the patient care, etc), therefore restricting the rights to access this information may be made to protect you or the rights and freedoms of others.
-Each request is dealt with on a case by case basis, whereby redaction (blanking out or removal of data) is made only in limited circumstances.
+Each request is dealt with on an individual basis, whereby redaction (blanking out or removal of data) is made only in limited circumstances.

 What if I am not happy with the way in which my request has been handled?

-- Click here to visit our Information Governance web page; or telephone them on 01302 796189 or email them at email@example.com;
+- Visit our Information Governance web page, telephone them on 01302 796189 or email them at email@example.com

 - Should you have any further queries about the uses of your information, please email the Trust’s Data Protection Officer at firstname.lastname@example.org

-- to get further advice or report a concern directly to the Information Commissioners Office (ICO), the UK’s independent authority, you can click here to access their website or telephone them on 0303 123 1113 [Please note that the ICO does not support complaints or queries that have been made under the Access to Health Records Act 1990 (relating to deceased persons)].
+- To get further advice or report a concern directly to the Information Commissioners Office (ICO), the UK’s independent authority, you can click here to access their website or telephone them on 0303 123 1113

 Application Forms to be sent to: